 It is possible to get issued a visa on arrival at Entebbe Airport as long as one satisfies the entry requirements.
 However, visas can be obtained from Ugandan High Commission offices internationally.
 Ugandan tourist visas are $100 US.
 Also, a new East African Visa, also $100 is available at entry points in Uganda; these allow multiple entry to Uganda, Kenya and Rwanda for a 3-month period.

 On arrival in the country, you may be asked to show you have sufficient funds to support your stay and that you have an onward ticket.

 Official Currency: Uganda Shilling

-Banks and forex bureaus are available at the airport, and in all towns.
+Banks and Forex bureaus are available at the airport, and in all towns.
 Visitors may bring in as much foreign currency as they wish.
-Credit cards arc accepted in the main hotels, but not in outlying areas.
+Credit cards are accepted in the main hotels, but not in outlying areas.
 Visa is the most commonly accepted credit card.
-Traveller cheques are best taken in US Dollars, Euros, Pounds Sterling or Rands
+Traveler cheques are best taken in US Dollars, Euros, Pounds Sterling or Rand

 BANKING & BUSINESS HOURS

-In Kampala, Jinja and Entebbe, many banks are open 6 days a week (in the smaller towns, Monday to Friday0.
+In Kampala, Jinja and Entebbe, many banks are open 6 days a week (in the smaller towns, Monday to Friday.
 Hours 8:30 to 4:00 generally ATMs are widely available throughout the country.

 Uganda is three hours ahead of GMT